NStanley0524/Financial_Database_Management_SQL/README.md

 ## Who This Project is For
-- Fintech companies and payment processors (e.g., PayPal, Stripe, Paystack, Flutterwave, Interswitch,Moniepoint,FairMoney) looking to enforce business rules like fraud detection and credit-limit monitoring at the database level.
+- Fintech companies and payment processors (e.g., PayPal, Stripe, Paystack, Flutterwave, Interswitch, Moniepoint, FairMoney) looking to enforce business rules like fraud detection and credit-limit monitoring at the database level.

 - Banks and financial institutions that need to process millions of daily transactions securely and efficiently.